SamuelSBJr97/SSBJr.container.DockSaaS/src/SSBJr.container.DockSaaS/SETUP.md

    - Go to `https://localhost:7001` for the web application
    - Go to `https://localhost:17090` for the Aspire dashboard

-3. **First Time Setup:**
-   - Visit `/welcome` to learn about the application
+3. **Login with Default Admin:**
+   - Email: `admin@docksaas.com`
+   - Password: `Admin123!`
+   - Full admin access immediately available

+4. **Optional - Create Your Own Account:**
-   - Click "Sign Up" to create your first account
+   - Click "Sign Up" to create your own tenant and account
-   - The database will be automatically created and seeded
+   - First user in new tenant automatically becomes admin

+## Security Notes

+### Default Credentials
+- **Development**: Default admin credentials are fine for local development
+- **Production**: **MUST** change default password immediately
+- **Best Practice**: Create your own admin account and disable/delete default one

+### Password Requirements
+- Minimum 8 characters
+- At least 1 uppercase letter
+- At least 1 lowercase letter
+- At least 1 digit
+- Special characters allowed but not required

 ## Environment Variables